Rolando-Zarate/RolandoDB-PHP/README.md

 the programming languages [Python](https://github.com/Rolando-Zarate/RolandoDB) (3) and PHP (?).

 # Testing
-PHP version is Rolando Zarate.
+PHP version is tested by Rolando Zarate.

 # Development
 The RolandoDB project is developed and maintained